-If you are the licensee of a nuclear site you should not fill in this part of the form as the Regulations do not require permitting for the keeping or use of sources on nuclear sites by licensees.
+If you are the licensee on a nuclear site you should not fill in this part of the form as the Regulations do not require permitting for the keeping or use of sources by licensees.
 A nuclear site is one specified under the Nuclear Installations Act.

-Do not include sources kept in packages which are stored in the course of a journey - you should cover these in section 5.
+Do not include sources kept in packages which are stored in the course of a journey - you should list these in section 5.